 As some of you may have already heard.
 Shopify and MailChimp have had a rather nasty breakup that has resulted in the MailChimp app being removed from the Shopify store.
 (For those who already have the app installed, it will continue to work until May 12, 2019)

-While SoYoung no longer uses MailChimp (we switched to Klaviyo a ways back) I do continue to recommend MailChimp for new e-commerce businesses and most of my clients are still on their email platform.
+While our e-commerce business no longer uses MailChimp (we switched to Klaviyo a ways back) I do continue to recommend MailChimp for new e-commerce businesses and most of my clients are still on their email platform.

 So, what does this mean for those of you who are caught in the middle?
 Can you still use MailChimp automation if you’re a Shopify customer?